The World’s Biggest Recruiters of Top MBA Talent

 Want to know which of your favorite companies recruit at which MBA programs?
 We’ve got the inside scoop right here.

 If you haven’t already, please be sure to check out our in depth insights into function and industry data.
-And download our complete What’s the Best MBA Program for Your Career? report.
-But if you already have an idea of specific companies you might want to work at post-MBA, you’ll want to read on!
+But if you already have an idea of specific companies you might want to work at post-MBA, you’ll want to read on.

 Let’s start with companies that hire from 8 or more MBA campuses.
 These are pretty big firms, because recruiting MBAs from many different campuses requires time and resources (like sending employees to campus for events and interviews) that, in general, only bigger companies can afford.